Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

 This point has $J_{1}=0$, and the Hamiltonian splits into decoupled 1D antiferromagnetic (AFM) chains, illustrated in \cref{fig:phase_diagram}(a) by colored lines along each of the Cartesian direction.
 Each chain has two N\'{e}el ground states, but they do not order at any finite temperature.
 Excitations are deconfined antiferro-spinons, which can move freely along a chain by flipping spins at zero energy cost.
 It is clear from \cref{eq:H_AFM_Chains} that the excitations are charged in the $T_{1g}$ irrep, meaning that these quasiparticles carry a dipole moment.
-The direction of this local dipole moment switches as the quasiparticle hops on the Ne\'{e}l background, but the staggered dipole moment $\bm{D}_{\o}$ is conserved (staggered by the alternating sign $(-1)^{\o}$ in \cref{eq:irrep_multipoles}).
+The direction of this local dipole moment switches as the quasiparticle hops on the N\'{e}el background, but the staggered dipole moment $\bm{D}_{\o}$ (staggered by the alternating sign $(-1)^{\o}$ in \cref{eq:irrep_multipoles}) is conserved.

-$\bm{\diamond}$ $\bm{A_{1u} \mixed T_{1g}}$ --- Denoted in the phase diagram by a green diamond, this point is the focus of \cref{sec:fracton_CSL}.
-At this point, the Hamiltonian relative to the ground state energy reduces to
+$\bm{\diamond}$ $\bm{A_{1u} \mixed T_{1g}}$ \textbf{(X-cube CSL)} --- Denoted in the phase diagram by a green diamond, this point is the focus of \cref{sec:fracton_CSL}.
+At this point the Hamiltonian relative to the ground state energy reduces to

-We will demonstrate that it realizes a previously unreported \emph{fracton CSL}.
-We identify it as a classical U(1) version of the X-cube topological order~\cite{vijayFractonTopologicalOrder2016,slagleXcubeModelGeneric2018}.
-Using a tailored cluster Monte Carlo algorithm, we demonstrate that it is stable down to zero temperature.
-Unlike the spin ice CSL, whose ground state manifold is a loop gas or string-net condensate, the X-cube CSL can be described instead as a cage-net condensate~\cite{premCageNetFractonModels2019}, where the minimal zero-energy moves involve not loops but closed cage-like structures.
-The excitations in this phase carry an $E_u$ quadrupole moment, and we will show that they are sub-dimensional ``lineon'' quasiparticles.
-In particular, particles carrying $(3z^2 - r^2)$ quadrupole charge are restricted to move along the $z$ direction, and similarly for the $x$ and $y$ directions.
+We will demonstrate that $\widetilde{H}_{\text{X-cube}}$ realizes a previously unreported \emph{fracton CSL}.
+We identify this phase as a classical U(1) version of the X-cube topological order~\cite{vijayFractonTopologicalOrder2016,slagleXcubeModelGeneric2018}.
+Using a tailored cluster Monte Carlo algorithm, we demonstrate that this CSL is stable down to zero temperature.
+Unlike the spin ice CSL, whose ground state manifold is a loop-gas or string-net condensate, the X-cube CSL can be described as a cage-net condensate~\cite{premCageNetFractonModels2019}, where the minimal zero-energy moves involve closed cage-like structures rather than loops.
+The excitations in this phase carry a conserved $E_u$ quadrupole moment In particular, excitations carrying a $(3z^2 - r^2)$ quadrupole charge are restricted to move along the $z$ direction, and similarly for the $x$ and $y$ directions, making them sub-dimensional ``lineon'' quasiparticles.